Autopilot Questions & Answers

 I've found the best way to help is by relating how to perform very specific checks, and watching for very specific results, while performing ground tests as well as flight observations.
 This includes isolating problems with individual autopilot components, system wiring harnesses, connectors, peripheral switches, relays, as well as, airframe issues, and sometimes even plain old pilot error.

-This is what you will be equipped with to better analyze the failure.
+This is what you will be equipped with to better analyze any autopilot failure.
 I play a mean game of 20 questions to reach an understanding of exactly what is taking place during issues.
 Many times we can identify it right then.
 If needed, the next step will be a series of observations, I like to be on the phone while in the ground check phase.

 An expanded understanding of how and why the system works will put you further toward the resolve, as well as a better insight in it's use.